matmerr/scaletest/pkg/infrastructure/providers/README.md

 ## Structure

-- `workflow.go`: Defines provider enums and shared provider logic.
+- `provider_registry.go`: Maps provider names to their setup workflows in a registry-driven design.
-- `provider-index.go`: Maps provider enums to their setup workflows.
+- `provider_steps.go`: Provider interface, ClusterProvider struct, and provider selection logic (including error handling and available options logging).
 - `kind/`: Implementation and workflow steps for [kind](https://kind.sigs.k8s.io/) clusters.
 - `azure/`: Implementation and workflow steps for Azure Kubernetes Service (AKS) clusters.

 ## Usage

-Use the `Provider` type and its enums (e.g., `ProviderKindWithCilium`, `ProviderAzureExistingCluster`) to refer to supported providers in a type-safe way.
-All scenario and executor logic references these abstractions to ensure modularity and extensibility.
-Each provider subdirectory contains workflows and steps for provisioning, configuring, and managing clusters on that platform.
+Use the provider registry and `GetClusterProviderFromEnv` to select providers in a robust, error-checked way.
+Provider selection is now modular and validated against the registry.
+If an invalid provider is specified, available options are logged and the test fails early.

-Provider options:
+Provider options (see registry for full list):
-- `kind-cilium`: Local kind cluster with Cilium (ProviderKindWithCilium)
+- `kindwithcilium`: Local kind cluster with Cilium
-- `azure-existing`: Use an existing Azure AKS cluster (ProviderAzureExistingCluster)
+- `aksexistingcluster`: Use an existing Azure AKS cluster

 Provider selection is integrated with the matrix-based executor workflow in CI, allowing scenarios to be run against different providers as needed.